Printi/db-dump-file-anonymizer/README.md

 ## Overview

-This PHP library can anonymize a database dump file, making it particularly useful for anonymizing data when restoring a live database in a non-live environment.
+This PHP library can anonymize a database dump file with random/fake data, making it particularly useful for anonymizing data when restoring a live database in a non-live environment.
 This helps mitigate the risk of exposing real customer data if the non-live database is stolen, for example.

 ## How it works